Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 the complete elimination of all death, suffering, and manipulation for all sentient entities in the universe.

-For all intents and purposes, a sentient entity is any viable human or any animal with a functioning central nervous system.
+For all intents and purposes, a sentient entity is any animal with an active and functioning central nervous system capable of producing subjective experience.

 Angaianism holds the aforementioned claims to be the logical conclusions of truths which are self-evident by virtue of common intuition and historical validation.

-Furthermore, as all morality derives from sentience, the creation of a new sentient entity, be it human, animal, or non-organic, and whether through natural birth or by some artificial or semi-artificial method, is, in a vacuum, a good thing.
-However, to forsake an opportunity to create a sentient entity is morally neutral, as it does nothing to diminish the existing moral state of the universe.
+Furthermore, as all morality derives from sentience, the creation of a new sentient entity, is, in and of itself, a good thing.

-So, while there is no imperative to constantly increase the number of sentient entities in existence, there is an incentive, though there is an imperative to prevent the ones that do exist from dying, and there is also an imperative to prevent anyone from being forced to do anything against their will in the process of creating a sentient entity.

 This is not to say that the death of one sentient entity can be compensated for by the creation of another, as each individual sentient entity is uniquely precious by virtue of existence alone.